What's the best visa to stay long term in Thailand ?

 That sounds good, right?

 But what visa should you get to stay long term in Thailand?

-As every expats here, I had my fare share of experience with Thai Visas, Visa Runs (hello again Laos and Cambodia) and the only thing I can tell you is, it's not getting easier to stay long term in Thailand.
+As every expats here, I had my fair share of experience with Thai Visas, Visa Runs (hello again Laos and Cambodia), and the only thing I can tell you is, it's not getting easier to stay long term in Thailand.

-So if you're also considering to move to Thailand or at least looking at options to stay here longer, here are your options :
+So if you're considering to move to Thailand or at least looking at options to stay there longer, here are your options :

 - Single or Multiple Entry Visa ?

 - What Thai visa will you get ?

 There's a bunch of different visas that you can use to stay long term in Thailand, with each their pros and cons.

 A 3 months Tourist Visa used to be one of the easiest ways to stay long term in Thailand.

 You apply from your home country or from one of Thailand's neighbor country and you get a 60 days visa that you can extend for an extra 30 days at the immigration.